-This popular biscuit sandwich restaurant just expanded in KC
+This popular biscuit sandwich restaurant is expanding in KC

 An adored pop-up turned restaurant is heading back to where it began serving biscuit sandwiches nearly a decade ago.